XCVG/commoncore/README.md

 * 5.x _Endar Spire_ : Vehicles?
 Even more mod support?
 * 6.x and beyond : Keep iterating, improving and adding features as I think of them.

 There is no formal timeline.
 Ultimately, this is a hobby project for me, and is subject to the vagaries of real life.
-With that being said, I hope to have Arroyo finished by the end of 2018.
+With that being said, I hope to have Balmora complete with a demo game in 2019.

 ## Usage